 Set Up Alerts on Marketplaces

-Set up alerts on findthatbike which covers Gumtree, eBay and Preloved, then set up separate alerts on shpock.
+Gumtree, eBay and Preloved are marketplaces which you should do searches and set up alerts for bikes that meet the specification of your bile.
+Then set up separate alerts on Shpock.
 Keep a good eye out on Facebook Marketplace too.

 Inform The Police